dgerabagi/data-curation-environment/prompt.md

 now, we need to focus on this stop/re-generate because its glitchy. for example, i only clicked the regenerate button for one of the tabs (it was an accidental click by the way, lets create a double-click method, such that hte user has to click once on the refresh, then it turns into a checkmark, then they click again and then it initiates the refresh. then, when a response is being generated, we would display the response ui, but only on that response tab!

-im going to take a screenshot of my current state. its going to show you that resp 2, resp 3, and resp 4 have their spinning animation present, yet as you can see only one response was requested, response 1. secondly, youll see that response 1 has completed, yet i am still viewing the response ui rather than the response itself, despite it being completed. thirdly, youll notice that ive got resp 4 selected. since it was resp 1 that was requested, i should still be able to view response 4, in other words, response 4 should not be showing me the response ui, it should be showing me response 4. this is given by the fact that once again you can see in the response ui, only resp 1 was requested to be regenerated. moreover, if i were to select resp 1, which does indicate that the response is not being generated on that tab (no spinner), i am still presented with the response ui (screenshot 2).
+im going to take a screenshot of my current state. its going to show you that resp 2, resp 3, and resp 4 have their spinning animation present, yet as you can see only one response was requested, response 1. secondly, youll see that response 1 has completed, yet i am still viewing the response ui rather than the response itself, despite it being completed. thirdly, youll notice that ive got resp 4 selected. since it was resp 1 that was requested, i should still be able to view response 4, in other words, response 4 should not be showing me the response ui, it should be showing me response 4. this is given by the fact that once again you can see in the response ui, only resp 1 was requested to be regenerated.

 actually i think i have a solution here. if we treat and store this response informatino along with the resopnses as we currently store them (the raw responses themselves in our json) then the response ui would present that information, therefore, if a user clicks refresh on response 1, when they've already gotten the first round of resposnes in, then in that case if they click on the resp 1 tab they would still see the completed information about the other 3 responses, those would not have changed or disappeared as they have in my screenshot. rather, we would see those 3 are completed, and then we would see resp 1 being re-generated. this is perfect because then if the user decides they want to regenerate resp 3, they have the ability to just click the regenerate button (twice) on the resp 3 tab, and then, without changing from viewing resp 1, they would see response 3 in their response ui begin to refresh. do you see how the response ui is to be like a live representation of the response generation? but only when that response is being generated? right now its too buggy to be reliable, perhaps a systemitized approach now that we have this much described/built is in order? regardless, we are doing great and we are very close. right now we are to focus on the regenerate mechanisms, and also the stop as its tangential and still non-functional.